zopefoundation/ZConfig/doc/zconfig.rst

 ``datatype``  attribute on ``key`` ,
 ``sectiontype``, and ``schema`` elements.
-Applications may extend the set of datatypes by calling the :meth:`register` method of the data type registry being used or by using Python dotted-names to refer to conversion routines defined in code.
+Applications may extend the set of datatypes by calling the :meth:`~.register` method of the data type registry being used or by using Python dotted-names to refer to conversion routines defined in code.